CARD CARRYING

 Pennington nodded.
 “Beeswax.”
 When asked if it was his birthday, he replied, “They’re for the altar.”

-He lived in a plastic-sheeted refrigerator box hidden deep among the witches’ weeds and blueberry patches of Cape Ann’s forested interior, known as “Dogtown.”
+He lived in a plastic-sheeted refrigerator box hidden among the witches’ weeds and blueberry patches of Cape Ann’s forested interior, known locally as “Dogtown.”
 One of the earliest settlements on the Cape, Dogtown had dwindled long ago to a few cellar holes and an occasional squatter, like Pennington.
 Only the mosquitoes had survived the passing of centuries.

 The police drove Pennington to the trail head for “Historic Dogtown,” off Cherry Street, and together they walked the fifteen minutes to the man’s abode.
 It was just off the Adams Pines Trail, near Granny Day’s Swamp.
 Inside they found his panhandling paraphernalia, a filthy woolen blanket, some scraps of food covered with ants, a bible, and a small pile of rocks bristling with candle stubs.
 He lit the candles when he prayed, the Prophet said, or needed light to read The Book.